Suck Creek Canyon Rock Climbing

 From downtown Chattanooga, take US 27 north.
 About a mile after crossing the Tennessee River, exit on 127 north (Signal Mountain Road).
 Continuing toward Signal Mountain about 1.5 miles, turn left on Suck Creek Road (27 west).
 Continue about four miles (past a cement plant) and cross a bridge over Suck Creek.
 This is where you would turn off for T-Wall.
 After crossing the bridge, continue up the canyon to turnoffs for the different Suck Creek areas.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Suck Creek Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Suck Creek Canyon: